-15.3.2 Description of Irradiation Processes
+3.2.
+Description of Irradiation Processes

-Beside regions rich in water ice, Ganymede's surface also shows areas covered with hydrated sulphuric acid ( $H_2SO_4 nH_2O$ ), salts, and an unidentified darkening agent hypothesized to contain hydrated silicates (Ligier et al., 2019).
-A simplified table of chemical abundances based on the near-infrared imaging spectrometer observations by Ligier et al. (2019) is shown in Table 15.2 (also refer to Chapters 10 and 11.
-We therefore will describe the irradiation processes known from theory and laboratory experiments, distinguishing between irradiation of water-ice (or other condensed gases) and non-icy target material of interest for Ganymede (hydrated sulphuric acid, salts, and potentially hydrated silicates).
+Beside regions rich in water ice, Ganymede's surface also shows areas covered with hydrated sulphuric acid ($H_2SO_4 nH_2O$), salts, and an unidentified darkening agent hypothesized to contain hydrated silicates (Ligier et al., 2019).
+A simplified table of chemical abundances based on the near-infrared imaging spectrometer observations by Ligier et al. (2019) is shown in Tab.
+2 (Also refer to book chapters 1.5.3 and 2.5).
+We therefore will describe the irradiation processes known from theory and laboratory experiments distinguishing between irradiation of water ice (or other condensed gases) and non-icy target material of interest for Ganymede (hydrated sulphuric acid, salts, and potentially hydrated silicates).